ISU Season's World Ranking records and statistics

 The ISU World Standings and Season's World Ranking are the objective merit-based method used by the International Skating Union (ISU) for single & pair skating and ice dance, as well as synchronized skating.

 The ISU Council implemented the former World Standings system for single & pair skating and ice dance for several seasons before 2010.
-The World Standings system for synchronized skating and the Season's World Ranking were not been implemented until 2010.
+The World Standings system for synchronized skating and the Season's World Ranking were not implemented until 2010.
 The current Standings and Ranking system has been in use since the 2010–11 season.

 ISU Season's World Ranking

 Season's No. 1 skaters

 The remainder of this section are some complete lists, by discipline, of all skaters who are the No. 1 in the season's rankings ordered chronologically, the numbers of season's No. 1 skaters by nation, the times as season's No. 1 by nation, the skaters ordered by the numbers of (consecutive) seasons as season's No. 1, and the youngest/oldest skaters who are the No. 1 in the season's rankings.